jschnable/qTeller/README.md

 qTeller
 =======

-The MaizeGDB Python 3 update of James Schnable's RNA-seq processing pipeline and modular web interface
+The MaizeGDB Python 3 version of James Schnable's RNA-seq processing pipeline and modular web interface

 For an examples of MaizeGDB's qTeller web interfaces visit
 <a href="https://qteller.maizegdb.org/">https://qteller.maizegdb.org/</a>